bhardwajRahul/telepresence/docs/reference/intercepts/cli.md

 ```

 > [!NOTE]
 > Sidecars will not be stopped.
-Only the container serving the intercepted port will be removed from the pod.
+Only the targeted container will be removed from the pod.